Urania Sternwarte

-Urania Sternwarte is a public observatory in the Lindenhof quarter of Zürich, Switzerland.
+Urania Sternwarte is a public observatory in the Lindenhof quarter of Zurich, Switzerland.
 Its name Urania refers to the muse of astronomy in Greek mythology.
+It features a restaurant (main building) and a bar with panoramic view (tower).

 History

 Its origins base on a first observatory on the roof of the Zunfthaus zur Meisen.
 In 1759, so called «Astronomische Kommission» succeeded from this location for the first time, to define Culminatio solis and thus calculated the exact global location of the city of Zurich.
-In later years, astronomical observations were done from the Grossmünster's southern "Karl's tower", followed by scientific observations (not for public use by interested enthusiasts) from the Federal observatory, built 1861/64 for ETH Zürich by Gottfried Semper.
+In later years, astronomical observations were done from the Grossmünster's southern "Karl's tower", followed by scientific observations (not for public use by interested enthusiasts) from the Federal observatory, built 1861/64 for ETH Zurich by Gottfried Semper.

-In 1899, the Zürich merchant Abraham Weill Einstein initiated the oldest observatory in Switzerland, situated near Werdmühleplatz (Uraniastrasse).
+In 1899, the Zurich merchant Abraham Weill Einstein initiated the oldest observatory in Switzerland, situated near Werdmühleplatz (Uraniastrasse).
 On June 15, 1907, the observatory was given to operational use.
 Its 51 m tower dominates the western end of Zurich's historic Altstadt.